Do you want to build up your credit but are not quite sure how to get a first-time credit card?

 A credit card can be a useful tool to manage your finances.
 And when used with care, it can also help you to build up your credit rating.
 However, it’s important to remember that having a credit card is also a big responsibility; using it irresponsibly can harm your credit score and future long-term.

 If you’re thinking of applying for your first credit card, it’s essential to understand how they work and what to watch out for.
-In this guide, we’ll cover the basics on how to get a first time credit card and tips on how to use it responsibly.
+In this guide, we’ll cover the basics of how to get a first-time credit card and tips on how to use it responsibly.

 Why should I get a credit card?

-The main reason for applying for a first time credit card is typically to build up credit score.
+The main reason for applying for a first-time credit card is typically to build up a credit score.
 Having a credit history and a good credit score will help to show lenders you’re a responsible borrower.
 This will be beneficial when you need to apply for other financial products, such as a loan or a mortgage.
+For example, a good credit score can help you to afford a bigger mortgage.
 Your credit history is often also checked when you are applying to rent a property.
 This allows landlords or estate agents to ensure you’re likely to pay your rent on time.

 Other benefits of having a credit card